Achieving Tax-Efficient Growth Through Insight and Involvement

 - Structuring tax-efficient ownership of corporations, subsidiaries and partnerships, whether in the U.S. or in foreign jurisdictions

-- Advising on the tax implications of merger and acquisition (M&A) transactions and designing structures to achieve optimal net after-tax cash flows
+- Advising on the tax implications of merger and acquisition (M&A) transactions and designing structures to achieve optimal net after-tax cash flows, including tax planning on exit strategies.

 - Increasing return-on-investment of international expansion through the optimal use of entity selection, intercompany pricing and foreign incentives to achieve global tax minimization.